BradHutchings/Mmojo-Server/deploy/300-Debian-Ubuntu-Pi/01-Prerequisites.md

 - 16 GB RAM
   - Mmojo Server needs plenty of RAM to run an 8B parameter model.
   - 24 GB RAM or more will let you run other tasks comfortably while running an 8B parameter model.
-- Windows 10/11 support WSL and have the feature enabled.

----
-### Requirements
-This recipe deploys Mmojo Server on a single, stand-alone Windows 10/11 PC or laptop:
-- x86_64 CPU
-  - There are portions of this recipe that will not work on ARM CPUs without adjustment.
-  - I will add side notes in the future for use on ARM CPUs.
-  - So-called "AI" laptops and desktops are not helpful.
-Mmojo Server (llama.cpp) uses GPUs when available.
-- 32 GB RAM
-  - Mmojo Server needs plenty of RAM to run an 8B paramter model.
-- Windows 10/11 support WSL and have the feature enabled.

 **While these steps may look workable for macOS, they are not intended for use on such systems.**